townmath/pcasm/README.md

 # PC Assembly Language book

-This repo contains the LaTeX source of my 32-bit 80x86 assembly language book and the translations.
+This repo contains the LaTeX source of a 32-bit 80x86 assembly language book adapted for SCC's CISP 310 and including MASM syntax.

 You need LaTeX installed with all extra packages to create the PDF from these files.
 On Ubuntu, I needed to install the *texlive-latex-base* and *texlive-latex-extra* packages.

-To generate the PDF file, go to the latex/english directory and type:
+To generate the PDF file, go to the /book directory and type:

-> pdflatex pcasm

-and type * at the \infiles= prompt.
-(You may have to repeat this to get all the references resolved.)
+make

+If you make major changes you have to update the index manually with:

+make index

+Besides that you are good to go.

 These files are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

+Original version by Paul Carter: http://pacman128.github.io/pcasm/